MarkM2000/Final-Project/README.md

 # Sources
 Below is a list of sources that I have used for this project.
-* https://geoportal.hawaii.gov/ (Source used to download the lava hazard flow and police stations)
+* https://geoportal.hawaii.gov/ (Source used to download the lava hazard flow, census tract, and police stations)

 Those three sources below are very similar to how the map was done and it provides information related to the lava flow hazard.
 * https://pubs.usgs.gov/mf/1992/2193/mf2193.pdf